mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Submitting the exercises

 Commit all your changes and push the code to GitHub.
 Remember to check with Rubocop that your code still adheres to style rules.
-Deployingthe newest version of Heroku or Fly.io, is voluntary!
+Deploying the newest version of Heroku or Fly.io is voluntary!

 Mark the exercises you have done at https://studies.cs.helsinki.fi/stats/courses/rails2023-hotwire notice that for this part there is a separate course instance in the submission system!

+See [here](/web/ilmoittautuminen-english.md) for the info on how to get the University of Helsinki credits for this part registered!